zxue2/dynamo/docs/kubernetes/deployment/multinode-deployment.md

 ##### Prerequisites

 - [Grove](https://github.com/NVIDIA/grove/blob/main/docs/installation.md) installed on the cluster
-- (Optional) [KAI-Scheduler](https://github.com/NVIDIA/KAI-Scheduler) installed on the cluster with default queue name `dynamo` created.
-You can use a different queue name by setting the `nvidia.com/kai-scheduler-queue` annotation on the DGD resource.
+- (Optional) [KAI-Scheduler](https://github.com/NVIDIA/KAI-Scheduler) installed on the cluster with the default queue name `dynamo` created.
+If no queue annotation is specified on the DGD resource, the operator uses the `dynamo` queue by default.
+Custom queue names can be specified via the `nvidia.com/kai-scheduler-queue` annotation, but the queue must exist in the cluster before deployment.

 KAI-Scheduler is optional but recommended for advanced scheduling capabilities.